Create and Use Custom Map Modes

 In the Custom Map text box, select the MATLAB function file (for example,

 slexcustomMappingMyCustomMap, which is the custom function for Attaching Input Data to External Inputs via Custom Input Mappings.

 The Root Inport Mapper tool parses your custom code.
 Parsing reorders output alphabetically and verifies that data types are consistent.

-Click Options and select the Compile check box.
+Click Options and select the Update Model Automatically check box.